 Back to overview: Vietnam

-With an average of 25136 traffic fatalities per year (2012 - 2019), road traffic in Vietnam is considered quite dangerous.
+With an average of 25258 traffic fatalities per year (2012 - 2019), road traffic in Vietnam is considered quite dangerous.
 This corresponds to around 4.3 accident fatalities per 26.9 inhabitants per year.
-By comparison, this figure is 5.9 in the European Union as a whole and 17.1 worldwide.
+By comparison, this figure is 12.2 in the USA and 17.1 worldwide.